img 3117

 JRC NRD-525 Unboxing & Discussion Video

-One thing I love about buying equipment from Japan is how the Japanese understate the condition of things they are selling.
+One thing I love about buying equipment from Japan is how Japanese sellers typically understate the condition of the things they are selling.
 This radio was listed as coming with the original box, cables and papers, yes, but they didn’t mention the accessories, brochure or perfect, pristine physical condition of this radio.
 I doubt it spent much time being used.
 It likely sat in the box for decades.

 You’ll appreciate my fluey voice in this video from a few days ago 🙂